 Handheld machines for woodworking

-What follows is a list of the different types of woodworking machines available starting with handheld power tools that are generally cheaper, but commonly used.
+What follows is a list of the different types and names of woodworking machines available, starting with handheld power tools that are generally cheaper but commonly used.

 1- Electric Drill